XayOn/aksum/README.md

 ## How to use

-To use AKSUM, if you've received it with a gist link, just search on the books bar for any book / author.
+To use AKSUM, if you've received it with a btdata link, just search on the books bar for any book / author.
 After selecting one, you'll see a download button to get your ebook.

 ### Advanced

-#### GITHUB gist lists

-You can create your own github gist lists.
-Just create a gist with one torrent per line with the book-sources you want.
-Note that the torrent must directly have the books, no compressed files are supported.
-Subfolders are supported.

-To use the newly created gist, just access to AKSUM preferences pannel (the gear icon top-right) and add it on the "github gist" textfield.
-Pressing the "+" symbol or enter will redirect you to a permanent link for AKSUM with that gist's torrents.
-You can share that URL.

-#### Manual torrent
+#### Adding torrents

 On the preferences page, you can find a torrent input, adding a torrent there will store it in your browser, and only you will be able to see its books.

+#### Sharing torrent urls

+You can share your torrent list, just use the "share" link after you've added your torrents

 #### Seeding